DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 Logs
 ~~~~

-A logging API is provided by EAL.
+While originally part of EAL, DPDK logging functionality is now provided by the :doc:`log_lib`.
-By default, in a Linux application, logs are sent to syslog and also to the console.
-However, the log function can be overridden by the user to use a different logging mechanism.

 Trace and Debug Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^